Conceptual and institutional advice to the Lake Chad Basin Commission

 Chad

-The project "Conceptual and Institutional Advice to the Lake Chad Basin Commission" (LCBC) is part of the GIZ program "Applied Water Resources Management in the Lake Chad Basin II" on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The project “Conceptual and Institutional Advice to the Lake Chad Basin Commission” (LCBC) is part of the GIZ programme “Applied Water Resources Management in the Lake Chad Basin II”, implemented on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The project strengthens the Lake Chad Basin Commission in its role as a regional advisory body for the sustainable management of transboundary water resources.
+It supports the LCBC in advising its member countries on environmentally sound, climate-resilient, gender-sensitive and conflict-reducing approaches to water resources management.

-1. The LCBC has management and steering tools at its disposal to advise its member countries (central level).
+• Strengthened management and steering tools enabling the LCBC to effectively advise its member countries at central level

-2. The LCBC is able to establish partner platforms in transboundary sub-basins with gender-equitable representation of interests (regional level).
+• Established partner platforms in transboundary sub-basins with gender-equitable representation of interests

-3. Local actors in the Logone sub-basin are able to implement measures to adapt to climate change and reduce conflicts over natural resources with the support of the LCBC (local/regional level).
+• Enhanced capacities of local actors in the Logone sub-basin to adapt to climate change and reduce conflicts over natural resources, with LCBC support

-GFA is responsible for achieving outputs 1 and 2.
-For the participatory conflict mapping ("hotspot map") with the partner platforms, GFA will cooperate with the Federal Institute for Geosciences and Natural Resources (BGR), the central geoscientific authority of Germany, which is implementing a module of the development cooperation program.
+GFA is responsible for achieving the first two outputs.
+For participatory conflict mapping (“hotspot maps”) developed with the partner platforms, GFA cooperates with the Federal Institute for Geosciences and Natural Resources (BGR), Germany’s central geoscientific authority, which implements a complementary module within the development cooperation programme.

 © GFA